A First-Timer’s Guide to Winston-Salem: 11 Things to Do

 If you’re craving something more elevated, head about 20 minutes north to Pilot Mountain State Park.
 There, trails like the Pilot Knob loop and Little Pinnacle Overlook deliver sweeping views and a true mountain experience just minutes from town.

-For more on the city's top trails and outdoor experiences, check out our newly launched Outdoors Adventures page.
+For more on the city's outdoor experiences, check out our newly launched Outdoors Adventures page.

 Winston-Salem’s downtown is built for brewery hopping, with eight craft breweries packed into a highly walkable footprint.
 Start at Foothills Brewing, then head to Industry Hill, where Fiddlin’ Fish, Wise Man, and Radar sit just steps apart.
 Continue to Joymongers, Lesser-Known, and Small Batch, each offering its own take on the local scene.
 For more on the breweries or to chart your own course, check out our Craft Draft Crawl itinerary.